Armin-Irvije/ECS150-Project2/REPORT.md

 robustness of the implementation.

 ## uthread
-The uthread.c file implements important functionalities for managing threads within the thread library.
-The `uthread_tcb` struct represents a thread control block and includes variables such as next for linking TCBs in a linked list, context for storing the execution context of the thread, state for tracking its state (RUNNING, READY, BLOCKED) and global ready queue for holding threads that are ready to run.
-This is good at tracking and management of individual threads within the system.
+The uthread.c file implements important functionalities for managing threads
+within the thread library.
+The `uthread_tcb` struct represents a thread control block and includes variables such as next for linking TCBs in a linked list, context for storing the execution context of the thread, state for tracking its state (RUNNING, READY, BLOCKED) This is good at tracking and management of individual threads within the system.
 The TCBLL struct is a linked list of TCBs and provides the ability to add and manage threads in the system.
 With the linked list we can track the current running thread inside `uthread_current()` easily and find the idle thread which is the always the head of the list.
 The linked list also overall helps with dynamic allocation and deallocation of threads as needed.

 The `uthread_scheduler()` function serves as the core, responsible for scheduling and switching between threads in the system.
 When yield is called,